PanDAWMS/panda-server/README.txt

 Release Note

 * 0.0.16 (8/29/2012)
+  * changed Setupper to make sub when data is missing at T1
+  * change TA to pin input and skip replicas with ToBeDeleted
   * using share=secondary for non T2-close-source PD2P
   * added useWebCache() to Client
   * fixed getJobStatistics not to read archived via http by default